Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

     // (optional) exclude plugins by pluginId
     excludedPlugins = []

-    // (optional) exclude library containing these strings (alpha and beta if you want to monitor only production ready libs) libraryVersionFilters = ["alpha", "beta"]
+    // (optional) exclude library versions containing these strings (alpha and beta if you want to monitor only production ready libs) libraryVersionFilters = ["alpha", "beta"]

+    // (optional) exclude plugin versions containing these strings (alpha and beta if you want to monitor only production ready libs) pluginVersionFilters = ["alpha", "beta"]

     // (optional) specify the name of the generated report (catalog_report is the default if not specified) reportName = "catalog_report"